-Congress appropriated $3,000 on March 3, 1837 for a lighthouse to mark “Stony Point, in the town of Henderson, county of Jefferson.”
-The resulting structure, built on five acres purchased from John Littlefield for $100, was finished and operational by the end of the next year, as Naval Lieutenant C.T.
-Platt submitted the following report on the Stony Point Lighthouse to the Secretary of the Treasury under a date of November 26, 1838.
+Congress appropriated $3,000 on March 3, 1837 for a lighthouse to mark “Stoney Point, in the town of Henderson, in the county of Jefferson.”
+The resulting structure, built on five acres purchased from John Littlefield for $100, was finished and operational by the end of the next year, as Naval Lieutenant Charles T. Platt submitted the following report on Stony Point Lighthouse to the Secretary of the Treasury under a date of November 26, 1838.

 This is a revolving light, and is lighted with ten lamps, and an equal number of bright reflectors.
 It is a new light, with the light on the keeper’s dwelling.
 The dwelling is two stories in height, which gives the lantern an elevation quite sufficient for all nautical purposes.
 This is a very useful and important light, and is kept in excellent order.
 The supplies furnished by the contractor are all right.

-Coincident with the end of keeper Nickles’ thirty years of service, the 1868 Annual Report of the Lighthouse Board noted that the dwelling, tower, and outhouses at Stony Point were considered not worthy of repair and recommended they be replaced with new buildings.
-During the summer of 1869, work began on a replacement lighthouse, following plans similar to those used for the dwelling and attached tower built at Copper Harbor, Michigan in 1866.
+Coincident with the end of keeper Nickles’ thirty years of service, the 1868 Annual Report of the Lighthouse Board noted that the old dwelling, tower, and outhouses at Stony Point were not considered worthy of repair and recommended they be replaced with new buildings.
+During the summer of 1869, work began on a new lighthouse, following plans similar to those used for the dwelling and attached tower built at Copper Harbor, Michigan in 1866.
 The stone used in the lighthouse was quarried near the site, and a new lantern room was provided.
 The lighthouse was mostly complete by the end of 1869, as only some plastering and outside pointing had to be performed in 1870.
 Due to the difficulty of accessing the site and the high price of labor, the cost of the lighthouse was roughly $13,000.

-The schooner John R. Noyes and her crew were in a most pitiful condition.
+When finally reached, the schooner John R. Noyes and her crew were in a most pitiful condition.
 The vessel “had lost her sails, yawl boat, and both anchors, [and] had her cabin smashed in.
 She was leaking fast and was heavily encumbered with ice.
 She was simply a helpless wreck, drifting about at the mercy of the storm.
 All on board (four men, a woman, and a dog) were suffering from exposure for more than fifty hours and from lack of food for upward of thirty-six hours.
 They had lost hope, bidden one another goodbye, and were lying on the deck benumbed.
 Some were hysterical.
 In a little while all would have perished.”

 The return trip to shore was difficult with the boat, covered in a layer of ice, being tossed about by breakers.
 At 4:30 p.m., the exhausted crew, who were assisted at times by some of the shipwrecked men after they were sufficiently recovered, finally reached the shore.
-The frostbitten rescuers had rowed almost sixty miles, over a seventeen-hour period with only a two-hour break.
+The frostbitten rescuers had rowed almost sixty miles over a seventeen-hour period with only a two-hour break.
 For their valiant efforts, the keeper and his surfmen were awarded gold lifesaving medals.

 Keeper Eggleston would serve at Stony Point for thirty-six years, finally retiring on April 1, 1942.
 Wiley Koepka, keeper on Galloo Island for the previous nine years, was transferred to Stony Point lighthouse to replace Eggleston and “to guard the property during the emergency created by the war.”

-While vacationing near Stony Point in July of 2002, John and Cheryl Faust learned from a forward but friendly older gentleman that a nearby lighthouse was for sale.
+While vacationing near Stony Point in July 2002, John and Cheryl Faust learned from a forward but friendly older gentleman that a nearby lighthouse was for sale.
 The couple briefly saw it from their boat one day, and after returning home, Cheryl looked the property up on the internet.
 After contacting the real estate agent, the couple drove back to the lake from New Jersey just two days after returning home, toured the lighthouse, and two days later purchased it for $272,500.

-Once the Fausts started restoration work, they quickly found that the lighthouse was not structurally sound and were forced to gut the whole thing.
+Once the Fausts started restoration work, they quickly found that the lighthouse was not structurally sound and were forced to gut the structure.
 The roof had to come off along with the second floor, leading concerned neighbors to fear that the new owners were going to tear the lighthouse down.
 Cheryl Faust says the restoration was reminiscent of the movie “The Money Pit,” and the project certainly must have cost a considerable amount.
 But the end result was undoubtedly worth it: a gleaming white, beautifully restored lighthouse that the family can enjoy for years to come.